niinavi/Jarjestelmaprojekti/documents/final_report.md

 ## 3.1 What is Salt

 Salt is a remote execution framework and configuration management system.
 Salt is build to solve problem, how to manage multiple servers whether it is 2 or 10 000 machines.
 Salt design is basic master - client architecture.
 One server is master and minions can be many.
 Master server controls minions.
-(Sebenik & Hatch 2015, 107.)
+(Sebenik & Hatch 2015, Chapter 1.)

 Default configuration uses standard data format, yaml.
 Salt states are only text written in yaml format.
 That gives a great benefit, states can be versioned.
 It is also declarative model, states are not list of imperatice commands.
 Salt keeps minions in desired state after original installation.
 Desired states are at Salt state files.
-(Sebenik & Hatch 2015, 130.)
+(Sebenik & Hatch 2015, Chapter 1.)

 In our project we used Salt to automatically install ELK-stack on wanted machines.